John Spencer (military officer)

+He has commented on the Russian invasion of Ukraine.
+His comments on the 2023 Israeli invasion of the Gaza Strip and denial of the Gaza genocide have been controversial.

 Military career

-He enlisted in the United States Army as a private, immediately after graduating from high school at the age of 17, eventually reaching the rank of Sergeant first class, until receiving commission; he retired from active service with the rank of major.
+Spencer enlisted in the United States Army as a private, immediately after graduating from high school at the age of 17, eventually reaching the rank of Sergeant first class, until receiving commission; he retired from active service with the rank of major.

 During his military career, he was infantry platoon leader and company commander, including two combat tours during the Iraq War.
-In Iraq, he served during the initial invasion in 2003 and later in 2008 during the Surge and the Battle of Sadr City.
+In Iraq, he served during the initial invasion in 2003 and later in 2008 during the Iraq War troop surge and the Battle of Sadr City.
 He was also assigned to Ranger School, Joint Chiefs of Staff, etc. Later he became a fellow with the chief of staff of the Strategic Studies Group, until he moved to Modern War Institute (MWI).

 Work

-Currently he is a chair of urban warfare studies at the MWI and a colonel in the California State Guard, where he is assigned as the director of urban warfare training with the 40th Infantry Division.
+Spencer is currently a chair of urban warfare studies at the MWI and a colonel in the California State Guard, where he is assigned as the director of urban warfare training with the 40th Infantry Division.

 During the summer of 2022, while Russian invasion of Ukraine was still in progress, he visited Ukraine, "to study the battle of Kyiv."